 If you have received this dreadful news, and you consider yourself to be a close friend, do your best to be with them as soon as possible.
 Make their emergency your own.
 Drop what you’re doing and get there, wherever “there” is, as soon as possible.

-One of the most the most important things you can do is to stand by your friend.
+How bystanders can help?
+One of the most important things you can do is to stand by your friend.
 As soon as you are physically able, be with them.
 In most instances, it is best to drop what you are doing and go to them as quickly as possible.

 You may wonder if your friend would want you to respond this way.
 Our advice: take the risk.
 If you show up and your friend prefers privacy then you can leave for a while and touch base with them during the next few days.
 But if you don’t show up, and your friend wishes you had, you may cause serious and irreparable damage to your friendship.

 Your presence will speak for you so you don’t need to worry too much about what to say.
-In the early days it may help to remember words that have been passed down through the ages: show up, shut up.
+So how bystanders can help?
+In the early days, it may help to remember words that have been passed down through the ages: show up, shut up.

 Especially in the moments immediately following a death, your presence – or your absence – will be noticed and remembered.
 For most survivors, visions of the moments and days after an unexpected death are etched as with permanent ink in their memory.
+So how bystanders can help?
 Be a friend whose gift of presence will become a keepsake they may treasure for the hard days, and even years, to come.

 Try to be with your friend for as long as you can during the first few days, at least.
 Be with them until you see an appropriate time to slip away and take care of your own needs.
 You may decide to stay an hour or 72.
 You may hold them as they cry in the middle of the lawn or find yourself sleeping in the dining room floor, like my sister did, for days.
 Let the situation, and your own discernment guide you.